iamvkm/portfolio/readme.md

 ### Tech Aware

-A simple blog with emphasis on Technology and Security.
+A simple blog to get people closer to technology, understand it better and learn ways to stay safer online.